viridIT/vSMTP/README.md

 To stay tuned, ask questions and get in-depth answers feel free to register and visit our [community forums](https://www.viridit.com/community-forum).
 You can also open a GitHub [discussion](https://github.com/viridIT/vSMTP/discussions).
 For documentation, user guide, etc. please consult [GitHub wiki](https://github.com/viridIT/vSMTP/wiki) or our dedicated page at <https://www.viridit.com/support>.

 ## Commercial

 For any question related to commercial, licensing, etc. you can join us at <https://www.viridit.com/contact>.

 ## Roadmap

 vSMTP is currently under development.
-The current version "RC1" focus on the SMTP connection and state machine.
+The current versions "0.7.x" focus on the SMTP connection and state machine.
 You can find more information about the project agenda in the [ROADMAP](https://github.com/viridIT/vSMTP/blob/main/ROADMAP.md).

 ## License